NikolaiRadke/Noko/howto_compile/README.md

 **Prerequisits:**
 IDE 1.6.6 - 1.6.9 and AVR Boards Core 1.6.9.
 1.6.10 and 1.6.11 do *not* work without Optiboot.
 If you have Optiboot installed, you don't need to Change anything.
-But it's still recomennded.
+But it's still recomennded to do both.

 To Compile NOKO.ino, you need to modify the file **platform.txt**.